lua-cookbook/lua-cookbook/src/book/en_US/01-types.md

 because your program will crash on bad input.

 The length operator `#` returns the number of bytes in a string, which is not necessarily the number of characters.
+You may read UTF-8 text into a string, but then anything that isn't plain ASCII will occupy at least two bytes.

+!ref:utf8'
+Later we will discuss how to handle UTF-8 correctly.

 ### Tables